Отслеживание прогресса доступно только для участников Premium!

 THE GREAT FIGHT

 For two days everything was all right.
-The sailors watched the cat and did not let him come even near the Captain’s cabin.
+The sailors watched the cat and didn’t let him come anywhere near the Captain’s cabin.
 But on the third day Satan ran away and got into the cabin.
-It stayed there only a few minutes but when the Captain came into his cabin soon after that, he shouted in such a voice that made everybody on board the ship jump up.
+He stayed there only a few minutes, but when the Captain came into his cabin soon after, he shouted so loudly that everyone on board jumped up.

 “Where is that black Satan?” shouted the captain.